ShahuPatil07/KCDH-dental/README.md

 ### Model Architecture
-1. **Baseline Model**: A custom CNN with 3 convolutional layers and ReLU activation, followed by Global Average Pooling and fully connected layers.
+1. **Baseline Model**: he baseline model is a custom CNN (Convolutional Neural Network) for image classification, consisting of three convo- lutional layers with ReLU activation.
+The first layer has 32 filters with a 3×3 kernel, followed by MaxPooling.
+The sec- ond and third layers have 64 and 128 filters, respectively, each followed by MaxPooling for spatial reduction.
+Global Aver- age Pooling is applied, followed by a fully connected layer with 1024 units for feature learning.
+The final classification layer uses softmax for predictions
-2. **DenseNet121**: A pre-trained DenseNet121 model fine-tuned for multiclass classification of dental caries, achieving an AUC of 0.86 for binary classification.
+2. **DenseNet121**: DenseNet121, pretrained on ImageNet, and is fine-tuned for medical image classification.
+The DenseNet121 backbone serves as a feature extractor, followed by Global Average Pooling.
+A fully connected layer with 1024 units and ReLU activation is added, and the final layer uses softmax for multi- class classification.

 ![ddd](assets/images/3.png)